Our website uses cookies for statistical purposes.

 Here are the main tax aspects related to opening a company in Austria:

-• – a 25% withholding tax on dividend applies to non-resident companies;
+• a 25% withholding tax on dividends applies to non-resident companies;